Exploratory Optimal Stopping: A Singular Control Formulation: Analysis of the entropy regularized OS problem

 \begin{remark}[Exploratory behavior of optimal controls] Unlike the OS problem with exploratory strategies but without modification on the objective function (see Proposition \ref{prop xi does not explore} and the related Remark \ref{remark xi does not explore}), Theorem \ref{theorem optimal control} clarifies that the optimal control of the entropy regularized OS problem is no longer a strict stopping time.
 In other words, introducing entropy regularization leads to optimal strategies of an exploratory nature—more precisely, strategies that are exclusively exploratory.

 From an RL perspective, the exploratory behavior of the optimal control is crucial, as it allows for simultaneous optimization and information gathering from the environment.
-Specifically, once the state process reaches the boundary of the exploration region, not only is action required, but, given the regularity of the free boundary $g_\lambda$ (as demonstrated in the example in Section \ref{sec:real_option}), an infinite number of infinitesimal actions are necessary to prevent the state process from entering the stopping region.
+Specifically, once the state process reaches the boundary of the exploration region, not only is action required, but, given the regularity of the free boundary $g_\lambda$, an infinite number of infinitesimal actions are necessary to prevent the state process from entering the stopping region.
 This enables the agent to continuously gather information on the optimality of selecting a particular reflecting boundary in a non-episodic manner. \end{remark}